1 Language Models: What and Why

 1.2.1 Statistical Language Models

-This approach, however, quickly becomes impractical with real-world-size data, as it is computationally very expensive to calculate the terms for large text corpora—the number of possible combinations grows exponentially with the size of the context and the vocabulary.
+This approach, however, quickly becomes impractical with real-world-size data, as it is computationally expensive to calculate the terms for large text corpora—the number of possible combinations grows exponentially with the size of the context and the vocabulary.

-Purely statistical models aren’t often used in practice—but they provide a foundation for \(N\)-gram models, as we’ll see next.
+Therefore, these models aren’t often used in practice—but they provide a foundation for \(N\)-gram models, as we’ll see next.

 N-gram language models